-Berlin is so vibrant with many different things going on.
-It’s an incredible mix of old and new and we definitely hope to go back someday and explore more.
-Below is what we got through with five days in Berlin.
+Although shadowed by dark history, Berlin is a vibrant city with an incredible mix of old and new.
+We definitely hope to go back someday but below is what we explored in five days in Berlin (and the surrounding area).

 Day 1: Arrival in Berlin